WhatDamon/cozyui-ex/README.md

 > ⚠️ WARNING!!!
 >
-> Still in the process of production, some details may not be handled very well, please forgive 😥!
+> Still in progress, some details may not be handled very well, please forgive 😥!

 > Remember, please **download [CozyUI+](https://modrinth.com/resourcepack/cozyui-plus) first**, then load this resource pack as follows...
 >